English Wine Week: Brilliant British bottles to buy now

 The UK’s oldest British caterer, Searcys is the brainchild of John Searcy, who founded the company in 1847.
 A creative and culinary force of nature, Searcy began his illustrious career as the confectioner for the Duke of Northumberland, before taking his talents to London to establish the capital’s go-to events company.
 In residence at unique historical venues across the UK, including The Pump Room at the Roman Baths, The Gherkin, and St Pancras International, Searcys is famous for its extensive champagne and wine lists.

 It seemed fitting, then, for Searcys to launch its own label in 2022.
-Coinciding with the brand’s 175th anniversary, the release saw Searcys collaborate with English winemakers Greyfriars and Nyetimber, and its second sparkling will hit the shelves in June 2024 – but it’s been a long time coming.
+Coinciding with the brand’s 175th anniversary, the release saw Searcys collaborate with English winemakers Greyfriars and Nyetimber, and its second sparkling hit the shelves last summer.
 The grapes used in the New Vintage were harvested in 2016, bottled in July 2017, and aged on lees for more than six years to create an elegant and complex sparkling wine that boasts layers of apple, citrus fruit flavours and toasty aromas.
 Wonderfully soft and dry, the wine serves as a beautiful aperitif but equally pairs well with lighter seafood dishes, and is a must-have in any decadent summer picnic hamper.

 New Vintage Searcys English Sparkling Wine